As Seen On

 Best Family Plan

-10. Cricket Wireless Cricket More — $55/month
+10. Cricket Wireless Supreme Unlimited — $55/month with AutoPay ($60 first month)

 Pros

-• Taxes and fees included in advertised price
+• Taxes and fees included in advertised price (AutoPay required)

-• AT&T 5G and LTE network with 97% coverage
+• AT&T 5G and LTE coverage

 Cons